 Profession: College Student / Part-Time Poker Player

 Personal Facts: This Hofer’s first year to attend the WSOP

 [Note: All statistics above include the results of this tournament]

 This year’s World Series of Poker included two “One Drop” events.
-The “High Roller for One Drop,” with a whopping $111,111 buy-in, was played and ended a week ago, crowning 2010 WSOP Main Event champion Jonathan Duhamel as the champion.
+The “High Roller for One Drop,” with a whopping $111,111 buy-in, was played and ended a week ago, crowning 2010 Jonathan Duhamel was the champion.
 That marked his second career gold bracelet victory.

 The far more affordable but just as meaningful “Little One for One Drop” tourney, with a more modest $1,111 buy-in was completed on Friday night at the Rio in Las Vegas, with Paul Hoefer coming out on top as the latest gold bracelet champion.